 As you may know by now, kids learn by observing and then doing.
-So, because preschoolers have lots of energy and appetite for fun and activating games, here are some ideas on how to encourage your 4-year-old to develop his jumping skills while also getting a daily dose of exercise and playing alongside you:
+So, because preschoolers have lots of energy and appetite for fun and activating games, here are some ideas on how to encourage your 4-year-old to develop their jumping skills while also getting a daily dose of exercise and playing alongside you:

 • Imitate animals and make it a game that also encourages vocabulary acquisition and cognitive skills.
 You can use pictures of animals and model their movements.
-Also, help your son respond the next questions, or similar ones.
+Also, help your child respond the next questions, or similar ones.

 - How do rabbits move?
 Can you jump like a rabbit?